mathieudpnt/pypamguard/README.md

 ## License

-This software is distributed under the terms of the [GNU](https://github.com/PAMGuard/pypamguard/blob/main/LICENSE) general public license. pypamguard is free and open source.
+This software is distributed under the terms of the MIT license. pypamguard is free and open source.

 ## Contributing